 We like to encourage cycling but, for safety reasons, you are required to dismount and push your bike through the road closure area.

 Electric scooters and electric bikes must not be ridden through the road closure.

 Mill Road is a 10-minute walk from the Railway Station.

 Exit Cambridge station ticket hall and turn right.
 Walk past the Ibis Hotel and through the station car park towards the red footbridge.
 Follow the walkway left under the bridge to the road and turn right onto Devonshire Road.
 Mill Road is at the end of Devonshire Road.

 During the Fair, from 9.00am to 5.30pm, Mill Road is closed to traffic, and traffic nearby is likely to be congested.
 Gwydir Street Car Park is also closed from the previous evening until the end of Fair day as it is the site of the food fair.
 Great Eastern Street Car Park is also closed.

 The nearest car parks are Queen Anne Car Park, the Grafton Centre Car Park and at Clifton Way (Cambridge Leisure Park).

 There are also Park and Ride Car Parks on most approaches to the city, with buses every 10-15 minutes.
 Trumpington Road Park and Ride (Blue Route) stops at John Lewis on Downing Street.
 Newmarket Road Park and Ride (Orange Route) stops at the Grafton Centre then Drummer Street.
 Babraham Road Park and Ride (Green Route) stops at the Station then Drummer Street.
 Madingley Road Park and Ride (Red Route) stops at St Andrews Street.
-Milton Park and Ride (Blue Route) stops at Drummer Street.
+Milton Park and Ride (Purple Route) stops at Drummer Street.